NESCent/hip_hack_howto/research/deep_dive_notes.md

 ## Phylogeny inference on non-molecular characters (event 1, project 34)

-### status
+### Status

-not started.  can't figure out wehre to start.
+Not started.
+Can't figure out wehre to start, due to insufficient information.

-### pre-assessment
+### Pre-assessment

-Many phyloinformaticists are exclusively concerned with phylogenetic analysis based on analysis of sequence but an equally important, and vibrant, means of classification uses features or characters from developmental and morphological studies.
-One could argue further that these two seemingly distinct approaches will eventually unify, as we begin to understand the details of the relationship between gene and physical manifestation.
+The blurb: "Many phyloinformaticists are exclusively concerned with phylogenetic analysis based on analysis of sequence but an equally important, and vibrant, means of classification uses features or characters from developmental and morphological studies.
+One could argue further that these two seemingly distinct approaches will eventually unify, as we begin to understand the details of the relationship between gene and physical manifestation."

-The teams of this hackathon may be defined more by toolkits than by use-cases like this.
-I will need to check.
+The teams of this hackathon may have been defined more by toolkits than by use-cases like this.

-### research notes
+### Research notes

-### polished summary with key points
+### Polished summary with key points

 ## Trait Evolution (event 2, project 27)
-### status
+### Status
-done
+Done.

-### pre-assessment
+### Pre-assessment
 Compare various implementations of the same methods (ape, geiger, OUCH, Mesquite): (1) Improve functionality of character fitting in R; (2) Identify gaps in current implementation

 Apparently, work done by Luke Harmon, Gene Hunt and Andrew Hipp, possibly also Michael Alfaro (listed with group on the main page, but not on group page).
 The project involved comparing geiger, ape, OUCH and Mesquite.
 The comparisons involving continuous characters used Brownian motion and Ornstein-Uhlenbeck.
 Differences were found, and improvements were made to geiger, but not to any of the other implementations.
 I guess that was because Geiger is Luke's package and it is written in R.  We could probably track down what was changed from the fact that the hackathon took place Dec 10 to 14, 2007 (the geiger archive on CRAN has packages from October 19 and Dec 20 of 2007).
 There is a gap analysis described in a few sentences.
 The main gap was the inability to get marginal ancestral character states directly in R.